ome/ome-files-cpp/docs/sphinx/tutorial.rst

 children into an XML DOM tree.
 The DOM tree is then converted to text for output.

-As shown previously for the :cpp:class:`MetadataStore`, it is also possible to create and modify extended metadata elements using the model objects directly.
-The following example, demonstrates the setup of the microscope during acquisition, including its objective and detector parameters to achieve the same effect as in the example above.
+As shown previously for the :cpp:class:`MetadataStore` API, it is also possible to create and modify extended metadata elements using the model objects directly.
+The following example demonstrates the setup of the microscope during acquisition, including its objective and detector parameters, to achieve the same effect as in the example above.

 .. literalinclude:: examples/metadata-formatwriter2.cpp